(This post was originally written in Hungarian by Adam Kovacs for his blog. Thanks Adam!)

 In this guide, we are using GNU/Linux distributions (typically Debian and Ubuntu-based distributions) with the apt package management frontend.
 Those who do not use these distributions need to run apt-get install and similar commands instead.

-(In you see errors when trying to compile, checking these wiki pages might help: Linux Build Dependencies and Building on Linux.
-Note: an internet connection is required during the compilation, after the build-nocheck command.)
+(Note: an internet connection is required during the compilation, after the build-nocheck command.)

 Step 1: Install some required programs and packages